Key takeaways

 Conditions treated by Lomotil and Imodium

-Lomotil is FDA-approved as an adjunctive treatment for diarrhea.
-This means that Lomotil is recommended as additional therapy along with primary treatment methods such as preventing dehydration.
+Lomotil is FDA approved as an adjunctive treatment for diarrhea.
+This means that Lomotil is recommended as additional therapy along with other diarrheal treatments.

-Like Lomotil, Imodium is FDA-approved to treat several types of diarrhea.
-Imodium can be used to treat Traveler’s diarrhea as well as diarrhea caused by medications like chemotherapy.
+Like Lomotil, Imodium is FDA approved to treat several types of diarrhea.
+Imodium can be used to treat traveler’s diarrhea as well as diarrhea caused by medications such as those used for chemotherapy.
 Lomotil and Imodium can also treat chronic diarrhea caused by irritable bowel syndrome (IBS).

 Diarrhea is typically defined as having loose stools three or more times in one day.
 Acute diarrhea is often mild and usually lasts no more than one or two days.
 Food poisoning is one of the most common causes of acute diarrhea.